joomla/jissues/Documentation/Internationalisation/Localisation.md

 #### Known issues

 * There is one big FAT issue currently: Internally all strings are contained in a single array.
-Meaning that you can not translate the same key in two different ways in the same page call.<br />I believe that our application is "small enough", so this wont really be an issue.<br />There is a solution deep down in my head, but it hasn't been translated to code yet ;) WIP
+Meaning that you can not translate the same key in two different ways in the same page call.<br />I believe that our application is "small enough", so this won't really be an issue.<br />There is a solution deep down in my head, but it hasn't been translated to code yet ;) WIP
 * <del>Pluralization is supported but not implemented yet.
 WIP</del>
 * JavaScript translations and pluralizations are supported but not implemented yet.
 WIP
 * Performance...
 This will be the last time that I mention that I'm lazy but... to avoid ugly escaping/unescaping of quotes, I simply base64 encode and decode the string and md5 encode the key which is, I admit that, very very time consuming W-I-P...